MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training.md

   ![User filtering in attack simulation training in the Microsoft 365 Defender portal.](../../media/attack-sim-preview-user-targeting.png)

 - **Import from CSV** allows you to import a predefined set of users for this simulation.
+The CSV file should contain one email address per line.

 ## Assigning training